Parent Organization: Georgetown University

 For speakers and learns of Japanese!
 These dinners are a great way to practice your Japanese language skills - regardless of level - while meeting members of the J-NET Board others with connections to Japan.
 As of the Spring 2012, these will be held monthly, with $200 worth of FREE Sushi each time!

-~ Senpai-Kohai Mentorship Program (後輩/先輩プログラム)
+~ Senpai-Kouhai Mentorship Program (後輩/先輩プログラム)

-For freshmen and sophomores looking to meet Japanese or Japan-interested upperclassmen, the Senpai-Kohai program is an opportunity for underclassmen to become friends with their peers and learn more about all things Georgetown and Japan.
+For freshmen and sophomores looking to meet Japanese or Japan-interested upperclassmen, the Senpai-Kouhai program is an opportunity for underclassmen to become friends with their peers and learn more about all things Georgetown and Japan.
 Groups of underclassmen are grouped with two upperclassmen, usually members of the Executive Board, and organize hang-outs, trips to downtown DC, and more.
 Past trips have included concerts at the Kennedy Center, karaoke, and informal parties; all for free!

 ~ Movie Nights (映画上映)